-The common law test is used by the IRS for employed tax purposes.
-Additionally, 18 states and the District of Columbia use it as their own law.
+The common law test is used by the IRS for employment tax purposes.
+Additionally, 18 states and the District of Columbia use it as their law.
 (Check out the full list below.)
-This test looks at different types of control an employer could have to determine whether a worker is a W-2 employee or 1099 contractor.
+This test looks at different types of control an employer could have to determine whether a worker is a W-2 employee or a 1099 contractor.

 If you dictate how a worker performs work, behavioral control is in play.
 Controlling how an employee performs can include where they work, when they work, and how they get the job done.

 The IRS poses this question to help determine behavioral control: